What is Love?

 (For the purposes of our analysis, you may be interested in a full text of Sonnet 29.
 The script at Sparknotes is handy dandy, providing the archaic Elizabethan version alongside a modern English rendition.

 If you are instead interested in the structure and formulaic elements of the Shakespearean sonnet or poems generically.
 With that said, please enjoy the words of Shakespeare as he also considers love.

 With what I most enjoy contented least;

-You may well know that in a Shakespearean sonnet the poet has a mere ten syllables to form a line with.
+You may well know that in a Shakespearean sonnet, the poet has a mere ten syllables to form a line with.
 Each sound and word must be of significant import and contribute to the theme or narrative of the sonnet.
 In line eight, there is no exception as the speaker culminates what prior expressed self-abasement into a single succinct phrase.
-That, in spite of any, all, and what material acquisition, the speaker is lost in woe great woe and tragedy.
-Former lines mention of envy and more, deep admiration, of others—friends, talent, security—challenges the status quo and the already-acceptable accommodations the speaker maintains (“With what I most enjoy”).
+That, despite any, all, and what material acquisition, the speaker is lost in woe, great woe, and tragedy.
+Former lines mention envy and more, a deep admiration of others—friends, talent, security—challenges the status quo and the already-acceptable accommodations the speaker maintains (“With what I most enjoy”).
 A poignant keener insight reads that the speaker, loving and greatest enjoying poetry, is no longer even “contented” with its prospects.
-One comes to grasp the experience of utter doom when poetry itself, Shakespeare posits, is removed of its joy and refuge into death: only accentuated through the speaker’s willingness to create the Sonnet 29 regardless.
+One comes to grasp the experience of utter doom when poetry itself, Shakespeare posits, is removed of its joy and refuge into death: only accentuated through the speaker’s willingness to create Sonnet 29 regardless.

 Yet in these thoughts, myself almost despising,